 Plot II, Row D in the foreground, with a number of unidentified men of the York & Lancaster Regiment in Row C behind.

 Looking north east from Plot III, the Kemmelberg, highest point for miles around, away on the horizon.

 The first four rows of Plot II (nearest camera), and Plot III in the background.

 Which brings us to the end of this tour, which began in Pont-de-Nieppe, just across the River Lys from Armentières,…

 …and ended up here just to the west of Steenwerck.
-Next time we visit French Flanders we shall revisit Sailly-sur-la-Lys, where there are still cemeteries where we have yet to pay our respects, before following the Lys west to Estaires and La Gorgue, and then heading south to the cemeteries surrounding Laventie, on the road to Neuve-Chapelle.
+When we return to French Flanders we shall revisit Sailly-sur-la-Lys, where there are still cemeteries where we have yet to pay our respects, before following the Lys west to Estaires and La Gorgue, and then heading south to the cemeteries surrounding Laventie, on the road to Neuve-Chapelle.

 I shall leave you with the man without whom none of this would be possible.
 Stoicism personified.
 Thankee kindly Balders, as ever.